 Plant scientists hope to engineer crops that can perform efficient photosynthesis deeper in the canopy.

-In June, Bill Rutherford and his team at Imperial College London discovered that photosynthesis using near infrared light — the type found in heavy shade — is possible, and even widespread, in cyanobacteria.
+In June, Bill Rutherford of Imperial College London and his team discovered that photosynthesis using near infrared light — the type found in heavy shade — is possible, and even widespread, in cyanobacteria.
 This finding contributes to a growing body of research in the field of photosynthesis engineering, which aims to improve crop yields by using genetic techniques to improve a plant’s ability to capture sunlight and produce sugar.
 The implications are huge.
-By the year 2050, the U.N.
-Food and Agriculture Organization predicts that crop yields will need to be 60 percent higher relative to 2005 levels in order to meet increasing food demands.
+By some estimates, crop production will need to increase 60 to 110 percent worldwide by 2050 to meet growing demand.
 Conventional breeding has largely reached its full potential for yield increase.
 As such, using genetic engineering to target photosynthesis may be one of the few avenues left with significant room for improvement.

 Of course, plant researchers have been thinking about using improved photosynthesis to increase crop yields for decades, but recent leaps in computer modelling and genetic engineering techniques have started to bring that goal within reach.
 In 2011, and again in 2015, a group of scientists came together to publish an article that called for research into the improvement of photosynthesis as a means for meeting the increased yield demands of coming decades, as well as laying out potential strategies.
 One of the strategies the group highlighted was the possibility of engineering plants to use near infrared light.